reputation-network/rey-docs/docs/contents/introduction.rst

 In the :ref:`tutorial` section you can find the quick start guide to create your first Reputation Network app.

 Some sample apps have been already built as demo for developers.
 They use Traity as data source and do a computation on its data.
-They have been deployed and ready to use without cost:
+They are deployed and ready to use without cost:

 - Your risk score
 - Your Traity reputation